Welcome to the Scarf of the Month Club!

 - The dc4tog forms a cluster and will be referred to in the pattern as CL.

-- This project is worked flat and then seamed at the ends to form an infinity scarf.
+- This project is worked flat and seamed at the ends to create an infinity scarf.
+If you wish to have a regular scarf, you can leave the ends open.

 - Yarn over, insert hook into designated stitch